Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/01-shell-basics.md

 ## Log on to discovery cluster
 -------

 Most NGS data analysis will require a lot of memory and computing power, more than most laptops can handle efficiently.
-For these analyses leverging a high performance compute (HPC) cluster is often necessary.
+For these analyses, using a high performance compute (HPC) cluster is often necessary.
 A cluster is a collection of compute resources, called nodes, that are accessed remotely through your local machine.
 You can leverage these resources for both data storage and data processing.
 These compute resources work together as a single system.

 The discovery cluster is a resource hosted by Dartmouth's Research Computing team.
 Let's log onto the discovery cluster now.
 We will use a secure shell command `ssh` to log onto the discovery cluster (if you are not on campus you will need to be on the VPN network to log on to the cluster).